 - Improve accessibility to the building and the grounds

 A design firm has been hired to provide turn-key exhibit services for the Visitor Centre to renew the interpretive exhibits, update audio visual equipment, renew the visitor service reception area, and accommodate for a Parks Canada store.

 Highway 19 Rehabilitation Project: This project will help to improve the safety and reliability of road infrastructure, improve ditches and drainage, and to offer safe vehicle access through the East Gate and eastern corridor of the park on Highway 19.
 As necessary, the road will be re-graded/widened and culverts added or replaced.
-Work began in the fall of 2018 and is scheduled to begin again in June 2019.
+Work began in the fall of 2018 and is scheduled to begin again in the fall of 2019.

 For up-to-date information on road closure, construction delays and infrastructure work, please visit us at: Important Bulletins